jragarw/PhotogenicSky/README.md

 This is not just another weather integration.
 Photogenic Sky is designed from the ground up to tell you not just what the weather is, but what that weather means for your photography.
 It analyzes cloud layers, the sun's position, and atmospheric conditions to produce a "Photogenic Score" and a human-readable summary, helping you decide if it's the right time to grab your camera.

-✨ Why Use Photogenic Sky?
+✨ Key Features
-Standard weather reports can be misleading.
-100% Cloud Cover could mean a beautiful sunset with high, wispy clouds, or it could mean a dull, gray day with a thick layer of low stratus clouds.
-This integration understands the difference.
+Multi-Location Support: Monitor conditions at home, your favorite hiking spot, or your next travel destination, all at the same time.

-Cloud-Aware Scoring: Differentiates between high, mid, and low cloud layers.
+Cloud-Aware Scoring: Differentiates between high, wispy clouds (good for sunsets) and low, thick clouds (bad for light).

 Time & Light Aware: Uses separate scoring models for Golden Hour, Blue Hour, Daytime, and Night.

 Detailed Summary: Explains in plain English why conditions are good or bad.

-Zero Configuration: No API keys required!
-It uses your Home Assistant's location automatically.
+Zero API Keys Required: Uses the free and open Open-Meteo API without the need for any complex setup.

 🚀 Installation
 The recommended way to install is through the Home Assistant Community Store (HACS).